 Keep the following tips in mind when you need to create questions for your next interview, and NEVER leave an interview without asking at least one question.

 Tips for asking your interviewer questions:

-- You should always look into the company and position you are applying for, and you can reflect the research you have done so with pointed questions.
-Having been an interviewer on many occasions, I can assure you there is a space on every interview sheet where the interviewer can write down the questions you asked.
-When you ask questions that reflect you have researched the company, you have taken your effort in the interview process a step further.
-As an example, find out some of the values of the company.
-If one of them is sustainability, you could ask: “I’ve seen your company really values sustainability.
-That’s a personal value I share too, can you tell me some of the ways the company is working to achieve this value?”
+- Look into the company and position you are applying for to create pointed questions that reflect the research you have done.
+Having been an interviewer on many occasions, I can assure you there is a space on almost every interview sheet where the interviewer can jot down the questions you asked.
+When you ask questions that reflect you have researched the company, you have displayed an effort to engage in the interview process.
+For example, find out some of the values of the company.
+If one of them is sustainability, you could ask: “I saw your company values sustainability.
+That’s a personal value I share too.
+Can you tell me some of the ways the company is working to achieve this value?”
 OR, “What are some ways I’ll be able to assist in preserving this value?”

 - Do not be afraid to be curious and ask about the culture of the workplace or what a daily schedule of the position you are applying for looks like.
-This is one of your last opportunities to ensure you understand the position and what you will be doing.
+This is one of your last opportunities to ensure you understand the position and what you would be doing.

-© 2017 Nilza
+© 2017 Nilza Marie Santana-Castillo

 An excellent perspective.
 As someone who has interviewed many people in an HR capacity, I can echo that the lack of questions demonstrates zero preparation and curiosity about the company and position.